CCO Virtual Meeting Code of Conduct

 - Harassment, intimidation, or discrimination in any form.

-- Examples of inappropriate comments, chat messages or abuse include, but are not limited to, comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, national origin, inappropriate use of nudity and/or sexual images in public spaces or in presentations, or threatening or stalking any attendee, speaker, volunteer, NCCCO staff member, or other meeting guest.
+- Examples of inappropriate comments, chat messages or abuse include, but are not limited to, comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, national origin, inappropriate use of nudity and/or sexual images in public spaces or in presentations, or threatening or stalking any attendee, speaker, volunteer, CCO staff member, or other meeting guest.

 - Presentations, postings, and messages that contain improper promotional materials, special offers, job offers, product announcements, or solicitation for services.
-NCCCO reserves the right to remove such messages and potentially to ban the sources of those solicitations.
+CCO reserves the right to remove such messages and potentially to ban the sources of those solicitations.